 The width of Vans shoes is regular (meaning it isn’t too narrow or too wide).
 However, the toe box area of classic Vans shoes is shallow compared to most types of normal athletic shoes.
 For example, here is a photo of my Vans Authentic toe box compared to a Nike Air Max toe box:

 This shallow toe box can create a snug fit, especially for those with wide feet.
+The heel on Vans shoes has a regular fit.

 Many types of Vans shoes are available in wide sizing.
 To order wide Vans shoes, you actually need to go to the Vans “Wides” page.
 Click here to view the Vans wides available at Vans.com (paid affiliate link takes you to Vans.com).

-Vans Old Skool Sizing
+Old Skool Vans Sizing

 Despite this snug design, my Vans Old Skool sizing advice is to order your normal shoe sizing unless you prefer a looser fit or need extra space near the toe box.
 You should also use the Vans.com sizing resource linked below which matches your foot size to a proper shoe size: